Hitler's would-be assassin: A lone wolf who acted on his ideals | DW | 08.11.2019

 A prescient personality

 Elser abhorred National Socialism and everything it stood for: The deterioration of the situation of the working class, the restrictions on personal freedom, on the freedom of belief and education.
-The real eye opener came when he worked in an armament factory in 1939 and concluded that Hitler means war and had to be stopped.
+The real eye-opener came when he worked in an armament factory in 1939 and concluded that Hitler means war and he had to be stopped.

 "You have a carpenter from the Swabia region [southwestern Germany] who is an outstanding craftsman.
 He sees in 1938 what many Germans could have seen and resorts to the most extreme means, namely an assassination attempt — incidentally not only on Hitler but on the entire National Socialist leadership, notably [Hermann] Göring, [Joseph] Goebbels and [Heinrich] Himmler."